-It encompasses the approach, attitude and actions of the government of the country towards the foreign companies and the respective country.
-What kind of government a country has, how are its relations to business and the political risks in a country, are very crucial for the success of a company.
+It encompasses the approach, attitude, and actions of the government of the country toward the foreign companies and the respective country.
+What kind of government a country has, how are its relations with business, and the political risks in a country, are very crucial for the success of a company.
 There are different political systems that a country can have.
-These are democracy, dictatorship, monarchy and more.
+These are democracy, dictatorship, monarchy, and more.

 - The government’s view and approach to the economy – liberal and encouraging, restrictive or discouraging.